USA Customs Clearance Logo White

 Sourcing suppliers from nearshore companies is a great alternative to the long transit times of Chinese shipments.
 Countries in South and Central America make for great places to source suppliers from, as well as Canada.

-Finding a supplier in a nearshore country will make things a lot cheaper when it comes time to import your goods.
-Canada and most of the countries throughout Central and South America share Free Trade Agreements (FTAs) with the U.S. that remove or reduce duty rates for most imported goods.
+Finding a supplier in a nearshore country will make things a lot cheaper when it comes time to import goods.
+Canada and most of the countries throughout Central and South America share Free Trade Agreements (FTAs) with the U.S. that remove or reduce duty rates for most products.

-Some of the FTAs the U.S. has with Canada and countries within Central and South America are:
+Some FTAs the U.S. has with Canada and countries within Central and South America are:

 • United States-Mexico-Canada Agreement (USMCA)